HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 2024 Co-organization of the international symposium “Ecologies of Photography: Materials, Industries, and Environment in the American West” with Monica Bravo (Princeton) at The Huntington Library, Art Museum, and Botanical Gardens https://huntington.org/ecologies-photography

-Since 2022 Co-organization of the monthly research seminar HDEA/Sorbonne with Sandrine Parageau
+Since 2022 Co-organization of the monthly research seminar HDEA/Sorbonne

 Since 2019 Member of the editorial board of the journal *Photographica* https://journals.openedition.org/photographica/